cossacklabs/product-docs/acra/configuring-maintaining/tls/crl.md

   * `true` — validate only leaf certificate
   * `false` — (default) validate leaf certificate and all intermediate certificates

+  This option may be enabled in cases when intermediate CAs are trusted and there is no need to verify them all the time.
+  Also, even if this flag is `false` but there's no CRL URL configured and no CRL URL in intermediate CA certificates, these intermediate CAs won't be validated since we don't know which CRLs could used for validation.

 * `--tls_crl_cache_size=<count>`